connorbowen/apiq-mvp/docs/user-rules.md

 2. **Fixtures**: Use consistent test data fixtures
 3. **Cleanup**: Clean up test data after each test
 4. **Isolation**: Ensure tests are isolated and independent
+5. **Integration Test Data**: Integration tests must use real data and real system components, not mocks or stubs, except for external failures or when real third-party integration is not feasible.

 ### E2E Test Guardrails for AI Development
 1. **Primary Quality Gate**: E2E tests serve as primary guardrails during AI development